A community that explores the meaning of our Jewishness in a creative and open way

 All Shabbat services are followed by a Kiddush, a chance for members to catch up and have a chat over some challah and wine.

-We have a variety of successful different service formats but the usual pattern is as follows:
+We have a variety of successful different service formats but the usual pattern is as follows.
+However, do check our weekly bulletin (sign-up below) or contact the office for confirmation as sometimes these are subject to change.

 We hold Shabbat services every Friday evening and Saturday morning.

 1st Friday evening of the month at 7pm: Shabbat 'Ruchani' and Chavurah supper

 Welcoming Shabbat in a relaxed, spiritual musical service, with haunting melodies, jointly led by our group of resident guitarists.
 We then enjoy a communal meal.
 Everyone is encouraged to bring a vegetarian or fish dish to share.
 The delicious food makes this a popular choice.

 2nd Friday evening of the month at 8pm: Shabbat @ Home